time after time

 - 1. Being late is morally wrong and is a sign of disrespect

 - 2. The person waiting for you will think poorly of you, if you are late

 Some of these underlying beliefs may sound familiar to the perfectionists in the crowd.
 Or maybe you have your own stories.

-Clearly it was time for a script re-write!
+Clearly, it is time for a script rewrite!